AlekSi/talos-rfcs/001-software-supply-chain-integrity.md

 3. Builds binaries
 4. Verifies binary hashes match hashes in signed commit
 5. Runs test suite
-6. Signs binary with a well-known key in attached HSM
+6. Signs binary with a well-known key in attached HSM // PERSONAL?
 7. Publishes binary and signature to artifact storage
 8. Continuous Integration notifies project team of success/error of above steps

 ### Security Reviewer Workflow

-1. Reviews all code changes between release candidate tag and last commit
+1. Reviews all code changes between release candidate tag and last commit // what about other code?
 2. Reviews all third-party changes and evidence they are appropriate
 3. Appends tag signed with PERSONAL HSM to release candidate commit reviewed

 ### Release Engineer Workflow

 1. Release engineer verifies:
-    * Commit signature and security reviewer signature on commit are valid
+    * Commit signature and security reviewer signature on commit are valid // what is "security reviewer signature on commit"? there is already dev's signature?
     * The artifact corresponding to this commit is signed by the CI key
     * The artifact hash is in the release candidate commit
 2. Release engineer generates detached artifact signature with PERSONAL HSM